o1-labs/rfcs/0008-zkvk-keccak.md

 This section focuses on the actual changes for the proposed gadget.

+### Input-Output format

+The Keccak gadget is triggered from the sys call.
+Inputs need to be written into memory and outputs are read from the sys call.
+One should expect inputs and outputs to be found in bytes serialization, with a big-endian encoding.

 ### Bitwise-sparse representation

 Here, we present the bitwise-sparse representation of bitstrings that will be used to obtain more efficient computations of boolean functions within our proof system.